mrago256/wayne-state-daily-screener/readme.md

     $ python3 CreateFile.py

 This asks for user login information and buildings that will be entered.
-The password is obfuscated for *some* level of security but it is **not** encrypted.
+The university ID password is obfuscated for *some* level of security but it is **not** encrypted.

 CreateFile.py only needs to be run if buildings change.